mahdiatubly/Full_DevOps_RoadMap/Jenkins.md

 Then, run the following command and the service will be ready to start:

         $systemctl daemon-reload

+- To get the logs of a service:

+        $journalctl
+        # Logs of current boot
+        $journalctl -b
+        # Logs of a specific sertvice
+        $journalctl -u [service name]

 - To copy a directory from a place to another, use the following command: